 2. Social Security Numbers: If a wrong Social Security number is entered for the student or parent, the school will not be able to match the record to the student.

-3. Reversed Information: If information is reversed, such as parent data entered under the student’s data or vice versa, the school will not be able to match the record to the student's account.
+3. Reversed Information: If the first and last name are reversed, or if the parent data is entered in the student section, the school will not be able to match the record to the student's account.

 4. Keep in mind the parent loan application is different than the master promissory note (MPN).
-The parent loan application must be completed every year, and the MPN must only be completed by a first-time borrower one time or if there is an endorser involved an MPN must be completed every year.
+The parent loan application must be completed every year.